OS-Guild/monitored/README.md

     shouldMonitorError: e => boolean //determines if error should be monitored and logged, defaults to true
-    shouldMonitorSuccess: (r: T) => boolean //determines if success result should be monitored and logged, defaults to true tags?: Record<string, string>; //add more information/labels to metrics };
+    shouldMonitorSuccess: (r: T) => boolean //determines if success result should be monitored and logged, defaults to true tags?: Record<string, string>; //add more information/labels to metrics isResultFound?: (r: Awaited<T>) => boolean; // predicate, define the conditions of reporting wether a result was empty or not
+};
 ```